trustedci/swe-guide-site/notes/level2.md

 [x] Testing

 For level two requirements and beyond, reviewing the specifications of previous requirements should be done.
 For level two, you should review the prerequisites from level 1 as we will be building on them.

+Versioning of software comes in handy to both the users and the entire team working on the project.
+It allows for tracking what changes happened when.
+The common values for the version number is the major version, minor version, patch number.
+It is usually noted in that order wtih the period (.) seperating the values.
+The patch value is usually only used for internal tracking for the developers, but the major and minor versions are attached to the release of changes.
+The rate that the major and minor versions change tends to be decided upon by the project manager.
+However, the general rule is that minor versions are sets of small patches and a major version is when there is a major change to the code base, either with many minor changes or a big bug fix.

 Distribution of software should be made as easy as possible.
 Aside from having a source version kept in reversion control, having folks that can update the binary in package managers is important.
 This will easily allow system administrators to push software updates automatically.
 If a project wants to be publically available, having the software in package managers will also make it easy for folks to install your software on their system.
 An INSTALL text file should also be included with the source code.
 This should give the steps to install the software and as much of it should be scripted.